hunterjm/universal-wiki-converter/readme.md

 ### About this Fork

 This fork was created 100% to convert a MindTouch wiki to Confluence.
 All work that has been done has been done for MindTouch.
 If you have a different Wiki, you may want to look somewhere else.
 If you have MindTouch this will save you weeks of work.
+Please note, that even this parser is not perfect.
+You will have to modify some janky HTML source files to fit this scheme in order to make sure everything imports properly.

 #### Simple Setup